mageirakos/kobe-bryant-shot-selection/README.md

 shot_id

 ## Version 1.0
--Data Preprocessing
+1)Data Preprocessing
--Feature Selection
+2)Feature Selection
--Model Evaluation using KFold cross-validation
+3)Model Evaluation using KFold cross-validation
--Exploratory Data Analysis answering the questions:
+4)Exploratory Data Analysis answering the questions:
-    1) What is Kobe's FG% and how many shots did he take?
+  - What is Kobe's FG% and how many shots did he take?
-    2) Can we plot Kobe's shot attempts and accuracy as the game progresses?
+  - Can we plot Kobe's shot attempts and accuracy as the game progresses?
-    3) Can we visualize based on location if distance from the basket, court zone, shot type etc. makes a difference in shot accuracy?
+  - Can we visualize based on location if distance from the basket, court zone, shot type etc. makes a difference in shot accuracy?
-    4) Can we plot out Kobe's accuracy based on the different features in our dataset?
+  - Can we plot out Kobe's accuracy based on the different features in our dataset?
--Trained models and evaluated them( Logistic Regression, KNN Classifier, Decision Trees, Random Forests, ensembles ... )
+5)Trained models and evaluated them( Logistic Regression, KNN Classifier, Decision Trees, Random Forests, ensembles ... )
--Tuned the hyperparameters of the most promising models to improve my results
+6)Tuned the hyperparameters of the most promising models to improve my results

 ## To be done
   * Learn and use Recursive Feature Selection